 Matangi Tonga journalist Mary Fonua said Tonga did not have the luxury of choice when it came to vaccines.

 "The alternatives require cold storage that we don't have - the alternatives are very hard to get - we'd be at the end of the queue and there's a lot of other reasons, so Tonga hasn't jumped into this.

 "They've been looking at this for months and we're finally very pleased that there is some vaccine coming through."

-Next week, Solomon Islands plans to begin its rollout of AstraZeneca vaccinations on 17,000 people considered at risk as they live along the border with Papua New Guinea which has a serious outbreak of Covid-19.
+Next week, Solomon Islands plans to begin its rollout of AstraZeneca vaccinations for 17,000 people considered at risk as they live along the border with Papua New Guinea, which has a serious outbreak of Covid-19.

 Health teams are already in Western and Choiseul provinces preparing to deliver the vaccine, according to a senior advisor to the health ministry there, Dr Yogesh Choudhri.